fornit1917/yii2-emigrate/README.md

-Yii 2 Framework extension for simplification of code generation when creating some migrations.
+Yii2 Framework extension for simplification of code generation when creating some migrations.